Automattic/wp-calypso/client/my-sites/plan-price/README.md

 =============

 PlanPrice component is a React component used to display plan's price with a currency and a discount, if any.
 It can be used anywhere where a plan's price is required.
+The price will be displayed in the current user's currency.

 If you want to emphasize that a plan's price is discounted, use two `<PlanPrice>` components as below and wrap them in a flexbox container.